 - Select what you want to delete from the Clear browsing data window that pops up.

 - Click Clear now to delete the data you’ve selected.

 2. How Do Cookies Work?

 When a user visits a website, a cookie is downloaded in their web browser (such as Google Chrome) and stored as a plain text file.
-When the user returns to the site, their browser reads the file and shares the information with the domain.
+Each browser stores cookies in slightly different places.
+When the user returns to the site, their web browser reads the file and shares the information with the domain they’ve visited.